BrunoZell/CollectiveIntelligence/litepaper.md

 The goals for this conversaition is:

-- (i) We recognize that subjects carry their own individual wants and each subject should be heard
+- (i) We recognize that agents carry their own individual wants and each subject should be heard
-- (ii) We also would welcome an open and unambiguous conversation about what we can do, esentially searching through our possible action paths.
+- (ii) We also would welcome an open and unambiguous conversation about what we can do, esentially searching through our possible action plans.
 - (iii) Further, an unambiguous social contract with automatic accounting and trustless settlement could help to coordinate on what we do.

 The conversation defines three communication channels:

-- (i) Broadcasting of wants for each subject
+- (i) Broadcasting of wants by each agent
-- (ii) Broadcasting of potential action paths
+- (ii) Broadcasting of potential action plans
-- (iii) Declaring of own commitment to action paths
+- (iii) Declaring of own commitment to conditional actions

 With three types of messages, respectively:

 - (i) **Wants**, answering: **how do we like it?**

-  _(Represented as binary queries (fulfilled or not) in a given context.)_
+  _(Represented as a signed binary query (fulfilled or not) in a given context.)_

 - (ii) **Proposals**, answering: **what could we do?**

-  _(Represented as changes (additions and removals) of commitments of one or more subjects.)_
+  _(Represented as changes (additions and removals) to active commitments of one or more agents.)_

 - (iii) **Commitments**, answering: **what will we do?**

-  _(A signed action path, represented as an ordered set of conditional actions.
+  _(A signed conditioal action.
 Conditions are either satisfied or not in a given context.
 The action choice is derived from the matching context via a specified query.)_

 Recall that the public observation pool together with applied domain theories answers: **how is it?**